tzouv/Second_C_A_Lab/README.md

-### **Second Computer Architecture Lab : Cache oprimization**
+## **Second Computer Architecture Lab : Cache oprimization**

 Authors: Konstantinidis Paschalis, Tzouvaras Evangelos

 ### **_Intro_**
 The objective of this lab is to understand better the different cache parameters and how any change on the cache techology can affect on the execution time of different benchmarks.
-The tests became on the 401.bzip, 429.mcf, 456.hmmer, 458.sjeng mad 470.lbm benchmarks.
+The tests became on the 401.bzip, 429.mcf, 456.hmmer, 458.sjeng and 470.lbm benchmarks.
 On the first part the simulations are on different cpu clocks and how this affect on the cache misses.
 The second part includes simulations on different cache parameters and ends up to the optimized cache design for each benchmark.
 The third part analyzes a cost function based on the different cache parameters.

 ### **_First Part: Run benchmarks_**